LDubych/GTmetrix_report_parse/README.md

 # GTmetrix_report_parse
-The parsing data from GTmetrix Analyze by using Python and Selenium webdriver.
+Parsing data from GTmetrix Analyze by using Python and Selenium webdriver.